 - Creating a sensor module.

 - Participation and active work in laboratories + exercises

-- 2 Projects (get at least 3 points from each project)
+- 2 Projects (get at least 2 points from first project and get at least 3 points from second project)

 In the case of missed HW laboratories it is possible to replace them until the laboratory is ready for further laboratory practice.
 Please inform the head of the laboratory or the course supervisor without any delay.

 Student must gain at least 15 points during the term.
-Get at least 3 points from each project.
+Get at least 2 points from first project and get at least 3 points from second project.